mantidproject/documents/Design/Workbench/design-arch.md

 # `mantidqt` library

-This library will form the guts if the new application and will contain most of the components that will be pieced together to form the workbench.
+This library will form the guts of the new application and will contain most of the components that will be pieced together to form the workbench.
 The details of the built/installed layout are:

 ```
 mantidqt